Introduction to AutoElevate

 How AutoElevate Works

-3. Task Completion: The user completes the task that requires elevated access.
+3. Task Completion: The user completes the task seamlessly.

-4. Privilege Revocation: Once the task is done, AutoElevate automatically revokes the elevated privileges, returning the user to their standard access level.
+4. Privilege Revocation: Once the task is done, AutoElevate revokes the elevated access, restoring the user’s standard permissions.

 How did we do?